juliancwirko/s-grid-main-website/README.md

 If you have noticed errors on the site, please report them.
 Thanks :)

 Also you can use this website for your documentation.
-Just remember to change styling and of course contents ;)
+Just remember to change styling and of course contents ;) also remove my analytics code, it is in app/partials/google-analytics.hbs file.